Why do you need to delete your partition?

-If you are not tired with repeated operations and are willing to delete the partitions one by one, obviously you have another way to delete those partitions with AOMEI Partition Assistant.
+If you are not tired with repeated operations and are willing to delete the partitions one by one, obviously you have another way to delete those partitions with AOMEI partition manager.
 Yes!
 Delete them one after another by repeatedly choose “Delete Partition”!
 There is also another method - merge these partitions and delete them all.
 You may not merge all the partitions into one, but it can still decrease the time you click “Delete Partition”.
 Any, whatever way you choose, you can get what you want.
-Still, “Delete All Partition” is the easiest and fastest one.
+Still, “Delete All Partitions” is the easiest and fastest one.

 How to Securely Clear Data on Solid State Drive in Windows 7?

 Solid State Drives (SSDs) are now very popular nowadays and are widely applied to computers as the replacement for traditional hard drives.
 In case you need to clear SSD, you can try the newly developed feature, “Secure Erase SSD”, on AOMEI Partition Assistant.
 Now, I’ll show you the detailed steps of using this feature.

 Step1.
 Connect the SSD will be deleted partition from to a Windows 7 based computer.